Nichols & Eberth's Michigan Mediation Centers - Meeting the Needs

-The Dearborn, Northville and Troy Family Mediation Service exists to meet the unique needs of couples and families who are in the process of separation or divorce.
+The Dearborn, Northville, Trenton (all downriver) and Troy divorce family mediation service exists to meet the unique needs of couples and families who are in the process of separation or divorce.
 Its primary purposes are the following:

 1) Minimize the negative effects of the separation and divorce experience upon the couple and their children.